jakerood/streaming-07-final/README.md

 ## RabbitMQ Admin

 RabbitMQ comes with an admin panel.
-When you run the BBQ producer, reply y to open it.
+When you run the stock producer, reply y to open it.

 Below is a screenshot of the RabbitMQ admin panel showing the four queues in our process running.